TileDB-Inc/TileDB-Go/README.md

 designed to be idomatic Go. `runtime.SetFinalizer` is used to ensure proper free'ing of C heap allocated structures.

-> [!CAUTION]
-> As of May 14, 2024, TileDB-Go is temporarily incompatible with [TileDB](https://github.com/TileDB-Inc/TileDB)'s dev branch.
-> TileDB-Go continues to work with TileDB's v2.23.X as only the dev branch is affected.

 ## Quick Links

 - GoDoc API documentation: [https://pkg.go.dev/github.com/TileDB-Inc/TileDB-Go](https://pkg.go.dev/github.com/TileDB-Inc/TileDB-Go)